transdigiware/blockchain/howto/ibp-console-join-network.md

 ### Using your CA to register identities
 {: #ibp-console-join-network-use-CA-org2}

 Each node or application that you want to create needs certificates and private keys to participate in the blockchain network.
-You also need to create admin identities for these nodes and applications so that you can manage them from the console.
+You also need to create admin identities for these nodes so that you can manage them from the console.
 We will create one CA and use it to create two identities:

 * **An organization admin**: This identity allows you to operate nodes using the platform console.
 * **A peer identity**: This is the identity of the peer itself.
 Whenever a peer performs an action (for example, endorsing a transaction) it will sign using its certificate.

 Once you have associated the CA admin, you can use the CA tile to create these identities by completing the following steps:

 1. Click the `Org2 CA` tile and ensure the `admin` identity that you created for the CA is visible in the table.
-Then click the **Register User** button.
+Then click the **Register user** button.
 2. First we'll register the organization admin, which we can do by giving an **Enroll ID** of `org2admin` and a **secret** of `org2adminpw`.
 Then set the `Type` for this identity as `admin`.
 You can ignore the **Maximum enrollments** field.
 If you want to learn more about enrollments, see [Registering identities](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-register).
 Click **Next**.
 3. This tutorial does not configure attributes on identities, see [Registering identities](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-register) if you want to learn more.
 Click **Register user**.
 4. After the organization admin has been registered, repeat this same process for the identity of the peer (also using the `Org2 CA`).
 For the peer identity, give an enroll ID of `peer2` and a secret of `peer2pw`.
 This is a node identity, so select `peer` as the **Type**.
 You can ignore the **Maximum enrollments** field and, on the next panel, do not assign any **Attributes**, as before.